CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     ![Chicago H3 enriched](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_chicago_h3_enriched.png)

-6. Let's now estimate the TAM for each H3 cell, based on the variables we enrched the layer with in the previous step.
+6. Let's now estimate the TAM for each H3 cell, based on the variables we enriched the layer with in the previous step.
 Run a custom query by pasting the snippet below:

     ```sql
     SELECT